dennisreimann/website/src/articles/2016-01-26-elm-data-structures-list-array-set-dict.md

 The possibility to work with elements based on the index offers performance gains for use cases like targeted access and replacing of elements.
 The implementation of [arrays as Relaxed Radix Balanced Trees](http://elm-lang.org/blog/announce/0.12.1) makes accessing and modification of elements and parts of an array very fast, especially when dealing with large arrays.

 Nevertheless arrays – as well as sets and dictionaries – are kind of second class data structures in Elm.
 This due to the fact that a majority of use cases can be modeled easily with lists and that there is [no literal syntax](https://github.com/elm-lang/elm-plans/issues/12) for these data structures.
 The latter makes dealing with them kind of clunky as they cannot be instantiated with syntactical shortcuts.
-This also makes arrays, sets, and dictionaries not as well suited for domain-specific languages like elm-html.
+This also makes arrays, sets and dictionaries not as well suited for domain-specific languages like elm-html.

 ### Sets